The mystical chord

 the chord causes clarity and light.

-could feel inclined to identify it with the term "sin" in the Christian sense.
+inclined to identify it with the term "sin" in the Christian sense.
 That is not correct, however, for all cases.
-One might prefer the term "confusion",
+One might prefer the term "confusion", which in

-which in classical Greek drama, as Rudolf Pfeiffer beautifully explained in a Goethe lecture, meant something similar to what the Christian later -- with the
+classical Greek drama, as Rudolf Pfeiffer beautifully explained in a Goethe lecture, meant something similar to what the Christian later -- with the intellect

-intellect suspended -- called "sin".
+suspended -- called "sin".
 Some Sophoclean verses show that the Greek saw in muddled thinking or confusion of the understanding a "trespass".
-Such a
+Such a "confusion" is

-"confusion" is effected in the music by this mystic chord, that, as we saw, appears in Parsifal in 92 different cases and with the
+effected in the music by this mystical chord, that, as we saw, appears in Parsifal in 92 different cases and with the theoretical potential

-mystics saw shining through all existence, this God, for whom no dwelling place in the sky needs to be scientifically proven, has kept the parsons busy.
-For us
+saw shining through all existence, this God, for whom no dwelling place in the sky needs to be scientifically proven, has kept the parsons busy.
+For us Germans had

-Germans had he become our inmost own ...
-So the teachings of Master Eckehart play a more important part than so far assumed in the
+he become our inmost own ...
+So the teachings of Master Eckehart play a more important part than so far assumed in the trains of

-trains of thought within Parsifal, and I can best describe the strange nature of the sound, which mysteriously pervades the score of Parsifal, by
+thought within Parsifal, and I can best describe the strange nature of the sound, which mysteriously pervades the score of Parsifal, by calling it